I’m pleased to announce the immediate availability of my first ever online course – Force.com and Apex Fundamentals for Developers on Pluralsight.com.

 This course, like Advanced Apex Programming, is not an overview or comprehensive introduction to the Force.com platform.
 It is a book on developing software, and the emphasis is on programming, design patterns and best practices.

-I invite everyone to check it out – if you’re not already a Pluralsight subscriber, they have a free trial available that allows up to 200 minutes of course viewing (just enough for my course).
+I invite everyone to check it out – if you’re not already a Pluralsight subscriber, they have free trials available (see right sidebar).
 You’ll probably find other content there that you’ll like as well – I chose Pluralsight because I know quite a few of their course authors (both personally and by reputation), and they are the best (honestly, I feel honored to be counted in their company).